opentext-idol/idol-rich-media-tutorials/tutorials/setup/PATCH_AMD.md

 # Patching AMD processors

-> Only do this if directed to do so.
+> NOTE: Only do this if directed to do so.

 If you run an AMD processor on Windows, you may require a patch to enable neural-network dependent functions, such as face recognition training.
 To apply the patch: